astrokd/peak-hiker/README.md

 ## Adding Images

-Found problem with some smaller images not loading, need to come up with a way to work.
+- issue: Found problem with some smaller images not loading, need to come up with a way to work.

 [Using the Gatsby Image plugin](https://www.gatsbyjs.com/docs/how-to/images-and-media/using-gatsby-plugin-image)